 - Teens who do not have positive and supportive relationships with friends and family are more likely to have depressive symptoms.6

 Stats About Teen Depression & Anxiety

 The World Health Organization emphasizes the importance of addressing mental health in the adolescent age group, a vulnerable population.
 If depression and anxiety lead to lower self-esteem, we need to pay even closer attention to teens who are diagnosed with mental health disorders.

 - In early adolescence, around 2% of tweens are depressed.5

 - A sharp increase occurs by early adulthood, when around 18% are depressed.5

-- More than 1 in 3 high school students have had persistent feelings of sadness or hopelessness, an increase of 40% since 2009.
-10
+- 42% of high school students have had persistent feelings of sadness or hopelessness, a significant increase since 2011.60

 - 20% of adolescents have had a major depressive episode.11